Case Study

 Building on mental models

-The key piece: User research
+The secret sauce: User research

 Usability & iconography